eleozzr/desc/README.md

 For thorough details, see the preprint: [Bioxiv](https://www.biorxiv.org)
 <br>

 ## Usage

 The [**desc**](https://github.com/eleozzr/desc) package is an implementation of deep embedding for single-cell clustering.
 With desc, you can:

-- Pre-process single cell gene expression data from various formats.
+- Preprocess single cell gene expression data from various formats.
 - Build a low-dimensional representation of the single-cell gene expression data.
 - Obtain soft-clustering assignments of cells.
 - Visualize the cell clustering results and  the  gene expression patterns.

 <br>

 # Installation